 How I got started in garden design

 Two years later, in 1991, I set up The Garden Company in Chipperfield near Hemel Hempstead.
-Today we employ around 20 people, 5 of us in the office and the majority on domestic and commercial sites building and maintaining gardens.
+Today we employ around 20 people, 5 of us in the office and the majority on residential and commercial sites building and maintaining gardens.

 So – what advice would I give to people entering the garden design profession today?

 Generally, I recommend total immersion therapy!
 Here are some of things I did that helped and some that I wish I had done more of …

 - Join the best company you can and get stuck in – try to see beyond the workload to the learning opportunities around you.
 While I learnt a lot at my first company, I had to learn a lot more the hard way once I had set up my own business.
 This probably added years of learning on, not just months.
 If doing it again I would have sought out at least one more company to broaden my experience before setting out on my own.